maseno/data-metadata-iso/adiwg-iso/dictionary/README.md

 #/adiwg-iso/dictionary

-This directory contains data dictionary(definitions) files for the ADIwg ISO XML schema.
+This directory contains data dictionary(definitions) files for the ADIwg ISO XML schema for data.